How to Give a Demonstration Speech Like a Food Network Star

 Know Your Topic

 They don’t pick just any old person off the street to host a cooking show; unless it’s the street where Giada lives.
-The chefs and cooks demostrating the techniques have established themselves in the food-service industry.
+The chefs and cooks demonstrating the techniques have established themselves in the food-service industry.
 In some cases, they are among the finest chefs in the world.
 They know their subject.

 The most important element of giving a demonstration speech is choosing a topic you know well.
 The success of your demonstration speech will hinge on your ability to perform the activity you are demonstrating.